-- Extend scope of product testing to cover larger DC SHS kits [ongoing]: Lighting Global is working to develop test methods and standards for plug-and-play DC solar home system kits.
-It is anticipated that these methods will be submitted as a revision of IEC TS 62257-9-6.
-The effort is being carried out in the spirit of the successful work we completed on IEC TS 62257-9-5, Edition 2.0 (the Technical Specification for off-grid lighting), and it draws from a number of relevant existing methods and standards.
-Once complete, this will result in a unified framework for preconfigured solar products and kits ranging from 0 to 100 W. The scope of this work includes developing a modified version of the QA framework for larger SHS kits, pilot testing the extended framework, and formally submitting it for approval through the IEC.
-Lighting Global is employing the same set of QA principles used for picopower products to develop standards for the SHS market, while continuing to use stakeholder consultations and feedback from the field to inform the process. - Build test lab capacity for testing larger SHS kits [ongoing]: In parallel with developing new test standards, the test labs that will measure system quality and performance need to be identified and prepared.
-We plan to both expand the network of test labs to include labs that already have capabilities in this area and build the capacity of labs that thus far have focused on pico-power lighting systems. - Measure and report auxiliary power capabilities for pico-power products [ongoing]: The work we complete in support of SHS testing will result in better methods for estimating the level of service available to users who plug their own appliances (like mobile phones) into the full range of pico-power systems.
-One focus of this effort will be incorporating measurements of auxiliary power capabilities in all products (not just SHS).
-A key challenge to this effort is establishing an effective and clear way of communicating the capabilities in light of the wide diversity of power consumption for mobile devices and the impact of user behavior on performance.
+• Extend scope of product testing to cover larger DC SHS kits [ongoing]: Lighting Global has developed test methods and standards for plug-and-play DC solar home system kits.
+To date, the methods have been used to evaluate 11 SHS kit products, 8 of which met the Lighting Global Quality Standards for SHS kits and are listed on the Lighting Global website.
+In addition to the eight listings, the SHS kit testing enabled three "families of products" to also be quality verified.
+These product families include over 30 variations of SHS kits.
+It is anticipated that these methods will be incorporated into an upcoming revision of IEC TS 62257-9-5.
+Once complete, this will result in a unified framework for preconfigured solar products and kits ranging from 0 to 240 W.

+- Build test lab capacity for testing larger SHS kits [ongoing]: In parallel with developing new test standards, the test labs that will measure system quality and performance need to be identified and prepared.
+We plan to both expand the network of test labs to include labs that already have capabilities in this area and build the capacity of labs that thus far have focused on pico-power lighting systems. - Measure and report auxiliary power capabilities for pico-power products [ongoing]: The work we complete in support of SHS testing has resulted in better methods for estimating the level of service available to users who plug their own appliances (like mobile phones) into the full range of pico-power systems.
+These methods will likely be incorporated in an upcoming version of IEC TS 62257-9-5.
+A key on-going challenge to this effort is establishing an effective and clear way of communicating the capabilities in light of the wide diversity of power consumption for mobile devices and the impact of user behavior on performance. - Provide quality verification for pay-as-yo-go (PAYG) systems [ongoing]: We are incorporating a test method into IEC TS 62257-9-5 that offers targeted testing of fee-for-service or PAYG-enabled versions of products that previously qualified for market entry or market support programs through the process of QTM or AVM testing.
+This targeted testing will only test aspects that are different from the non-PAYG version of the product and will not require randomly selected samples.
+Instead, the QA program will rely more heavily on Market Check Testing to confirm product performance.
+We are additionally expanding the questions we ask of manufacturers prior to testing to better understand and address any difficulties that may arise during testing due to complications with the PAYG payment system.